nickbrandt/GitLab/doc/administration/reference_architectures/3k_users.md

 1. Create/edit `/etc/gitlab/gitlab.rb` and use the following configuration.
    To maintain uniformity of links across nodes, the `external_url` on the application server should point to the external URL that users will use to access GitLab.
-This would be the URL of the [load balancer](#configure-the-load-balancer) which will route traffic to the GitLab application server:
+This would be the URL of the [external load balancer](#configure-the-external-load-balancer) which will route traffic to the GitLab application server:

    ```ruby